Ulster Rugby Reaches European Final for First Time in 14 Years After Exeter Demolition

 Why It Matters

 This victory is a hugely significant moment for Ulster Rugby.
-It is the culmination of several years of hard work under coach Dan McFarland and a validation of the club's strategy of blending homegrown talent with world-class overseas stars.
+It is the culmination of several years of hard work and a validation of the club's strategy of blending homegrown talent with world-class overseas stars.
 Reaching a European final is a massive achievement that will provide a huge boost to the club, both in terms of morale and finances.
-It puts Ulster back at European rugby's top table and gives them the chance to win their first major trophy since they lifted the Celtic League title in 2006.
-A victory in the final could be the catalyst for a new golden era for the province.
+It puts Ulster back at European rugby's top table and gives them the chance to win their first major trophy since the Celtic League in 2006.
+A victory in Bilbao against Montpellier could be the catalyst for a new golden era for the province, and would rank alongside the 1999 Heineken Cup triumph as one of the greatest moments in Ulster rugby history.

 Local Impact